 In addition, your STABLE Account will not affect your eligibility for state-based means-tested benefits programs offered by West Virginia.

 No Impact on Medicaid Benefits

 The money in your STABLE Account will not affect your eligibility for Medicaid benefits.
 For more information, please see Medicaid’s recent guidance on STABLE Accounts here.

 Limited Impact on SSI Benefits

 Using a STABLE Account will not make you ineligible for SSI.
 If, however, you have more than $100,000 in your account, your SSI benefits may be suspended.

 Here's how this will work: any STABLE Account funds over $100,000 are treated as a countable resource for purposes of determining your SSI benefits.
 For example, if you have $101,000 in your STABLE Account, the Social Security Administration will ignore the first $100,000, but will count the next $1,000 as your resource.
 The good news is that if your STABLE Account balance causes you to exceed the normal SSI resource limits, your SSI benefits will be merely suspended - you will not become ineligible for SSI.
-This means that as soon as your account balance drops, your SSI benefits will resume.
+Once your account balance drops, you can notify SSA to have your SSI benefits resume.